mendhak/docker-spark-experimental/README.md

-Instructions modified from [here](https://vitalflux.com/hello-world-with-apache-spark-standalone-cluster-on-docker/).
-Updated to use Ubuntu 16.04 image and Spark 2.3.1 with Hadoop 2.7.
-Also enabled pyspark.
+Docker container with `spark-shell` and `pyspark` shell.
+Based on Ubuntu 16.04, with Spark 2.3.1 and Hadoop 2.7.

 ### Prepare containers